Sign up. Buy now. Learn more.

 Copywriters know that people buy products emotionally, then justify the purchase with logic.
-If that’s true, then it’s your responsibility to use curiosity to evoke emotions that will persuade your customers to buy.
+If that’s true, then it’s your responsibility to use curiosity in lead generation to evoke emotions that will persuade your customers to buy.
 Even in B2B buying, emotions matter more than logic.

 Creating urgency also helps stoke some curiosity.
-A sense of urgency compels people to “get it now before it’s gone,” while curiosity makes a user look for a reward or benefit.
+A sense of urgency compels people to “get it now before it’s gone,” while curiosity makes a user look for a reward or benefit such a free ebook.
 When both elements are present, you’ll always see higher click-through and conversion rates for your offers.

-Crazyegg, a heat map company that I co-founded, has seen a significant growth rate over the years.
-We’ve used several different forms of copy on our call-to-action button, but the version we use now apparently evokes a great deal of curiosity.
+Crazyegg, a heat map company I co-founded, has seen a significant growth rate over the years.
+We’ve used several different forms of copy on our call to action button, but the version we use now apparently evokes a great deal of curiosity.

-Lots of site owners would like to know the reason why their visitors leave the site.
+Lots of site owners would like to know the reason why their visitors leave the site instead of inputting their credit card information and buying.
 The user anticipates finding out that information when they plug their website URL into the box and click “show me my heat map.”

 Music Law Contracts also evokes curiosity in their call-to-action button.
 The landing page headline makes a promise and the CTA button delivers on that promise.